-&lt;sup>25For the sake of making the four plots comparable, we have removed one bid of 120 from the plot under 4HR and minimal feedback.
+23For the sake of making the four plots comparable, we have removed one bid of 120 from the plot under 4HR and minimal feedback.
 However, this bid is accounted for in the estimate of the respective average bidding line.
 Overall, in 4HR, we observe 45 overbids out 960 bids.
-Out of these, 20 came from two subjects who overbid for all possible values.
+Of these, 20 came from two subjects who overbid for all possible values.
 Overall, 9 subjects out of 96 overbid for at least one value.